se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/compiled.md

 Hello world!
 ```

 We skipped one step you often see: linking.
-You can build library code with
+You can build library code without
 making an executable; then you can either statically link (final binary has
 everything) or dynamically link (the library is still required at runtime) the
 code.
 Your build system (CMake for classic languages, Cargo for rust) will